 Traceability Tool for Collaboration and Impact Analysis

-The Orcanos traceability tool connects all parties in a single workflow process.
-As a result of this centralized repository, end users and stakeholders from different departments can work together on different artifacts or documents within the system, with the traceability element linking these into one workspace.
-This allows companies to track what is happening within the product lifecycle and provides an impact analysis of any defined changes
+The Orcanos Traceability Tool enables all parties to collaborate within a centralized repository, facilitating a single workflow process.
+With this feature, end-users and stakeholders from different departments can work together on various artifacts or documents within the system.
+The traceability element links these into a single workspace, enabling companies to track product lifecycle progress and perform impact analysis on any defined changes.

 Multi-Level Traceability Matrix